-Seven Steps to Becoming a Women's Lacrosse Umpire
+Seven Steps to Becoming a Women's Lacrosse Official

 Step One: Send an email to your local Umpire Board indicating you are interested in becoming a Women’s Lacrosse Umpire.
-If you live in the Los Angeles area, send an email to Stephanie Svetlik-Haley.
-If you live in the Orange County area, send an email to Susana McDermott.
+If you live in the Los Angeles area, send an email to Stan Lopez.
+If you live in the Orange County area, send an email to Kevin Mahoney.
 Give us your contact information (name, address, email, phone and indicate if you are interested in umpiring youth only or all levels of lacrosse), and we will use it only to get in touch with you about lacrosse training clinics.

 Step Three: Join an Umpire Association!
-At the conclusion of the New Umpire Clinic, you will be provided a form to join an Umpire Association.
+At the conclusion of the New Officials Clinic, you will be provided a form to join an Officials Association.
 For a nominal membership fee, you receive training and assignments once you receive a rating.
 New umpires will need to provide themselves a whistle, lanyard, flag, warning cards, a black-and-white striped shirt, black shorts/kilt, and black shoes.

 Step Four: Join US Lacrosse!
 All members are required to join US Lacrosse before umpiring any games.
 US Lacrosse provides umpires with insurance, rulebooks and training.
 NEW members will receive information regarding joining US Lacrosse at the new umpire clinic, or can join at the first meeting -- returning umpires must renew their membership with US Lacrosse online prior to the September 30 annual renewal date.